U.S. immigration policy toward the People's Republic of China: Background

 In October 1949, the People's Republic of China was established after a bitter and long civil war that had lasted nearly twenty years.
 The Communists led by Mao Zedong had forced the Kuomintang who had originally ruled China under the Republic of China to retreat to the island of Taiwan, which in effect created two separate "Chinas".

 The newly established People's Republic of China began constructing its foreign policy dealings with other countries as a way of legitimizing its rule.
 The first of its dealings was with the Soviets.
 The Soviet Union recognized the People's Republic on October 2, 1949.
 Earlier in the year, Mao had proclaimed his policy of "leaning to one side" as a commitment to the socialist bloc.
 In February 1950, after months of hard bargaining, China and the Soviet Union signed the Treaty of Friendship, Alliance, and Mutual Assistance, valid until 1980.

-Many Americans were at a loss of what to do as regards to foreign policy concerning mainland China.
+Many Americans were at a loss of what to do as regards foreign policy concerning mainland China.
 The debate which took place in the United States as a result of the removal of the Kuomintang and Chiang Kai-shek to the island of Taiwan centered on Republican charges that the Democrats "lost" China.
 "Without question, the critics had by early 1949 convinced many Americans that Truman was, shockingly, abandoning China, China being equivalent with Chiang's dying order," journalist Robert J. Donovan wrote in his two-volume history of Truman's presidency.